 In particular, let’s say you’re moving in a certain direction in your business or personal life.
-You’re not successful.
 You keep throwing money and energy at the problem and you’re not getting anywhere.
 But you’ve been advised, “Don’t quit.
 Hang in there.”

 Psychological researcher Barry Staw has studied the phenomenon, known as “Escalation of Commitment.”
 For a good discussion, you can read this article.